 2015 Successful trade mark of the name ‘Oogachaga’ with the Intellectual Property Office of Singapore (IPOS); staff meet Law Minister K Shanmugam to discuss discrimination faced by Singapore's LGBTQ community, school bullying and employment opportunities for transgender persons; submitted a joint report to United Nations Human Rights Council, and lobbied diplomatic missions in Geneva as part of the Universal Periodic Review (UPR) process for Singapore

 2016 Pilot run of ‘Snapchat from the Closet’, in collaboration with Ogilvy & Mather Singapore, winning Silver in the media category at the Cannes Lions International Festival of Creativity; launched fundraising campaign video 'Hate Hurts'

-2017 Organised first-ever fundraising gala, 'Cirque du so Glam'; joined The Commonwealth Equality Network as an organisational member; recorded conversation with Law & Home Affairs Minister K Shanmugam, talking about drug use in the LGBTQ community, and public harassment of Pink Dot volunteers
+2017 Organised first-ever fundraising gala, 'Cirque du so Glam'; joined The Commonwealth Equality Network as an organisational member; filmed conversation with Law & Home Affairs Minister K Shanmugam, talking about drug use in the LGBTQ community and public harassment of Pink Dot volunteers